-We would suggest that rather than providing information so that a reader might determine potential conflict, Professor Edelman instead omits many of the required elements, and instead himself seeks to make that determination ("He has no current clients adverse to Google with respect to the practices discussed herein").
-Although he did interact with Jean Cunningham in the Dean's Office three times during the 2015-2017 period related to his research and publications (with advance notice about the publication of his Airbnb paper, with a question about a research protocol for a study that was fielded by Professor Jan Rivkin and Jean, and with a question about disclosure for his April 2017 "Impact of OTA Bias and Consolidation on Consumers" article), none of the above disclosures were pre-vetted.
+We would suggest that rather than providing information so that a reader might determine potential conflict, Professor Edelman instead omits many of the required elements, and himself seeks to make that determination ("He has no current clients adverse to Google with respect to the practices discussed herein").
+Although he did interact with Jean Cunningham in the Dean's Office three times during the 2015-2017 period related to his research and publications (with advance notice about the publication of his Airbnb paper, with a question about a research protocol for a study that was fielded by Professor Jan Rivkin and Jean, and with a question about disclosure for his April 2017 "Impact of OTA Bias and Consolidation on Consumers" article), none of the above outputs or their disclosures (or lack thereof) were pre-vetted.